cordeliadillon/bingo/README.md

 # Bingo

-This is an accessible bingo web app using React and Firebase.
+An accessible bingo web app using React and Firebase.

 [See it in action](https://backlog-bingo.com/), [read about its accessibility](https://www.24a11y.com/2019/building-an-accessible-bingo-web-app/), or build your own version using the instructions below:

 ## Getting started